d4l-data4life/hc-auth-sdk-kmp/docs/index.md

 # Authorization Documentation

 This section covers the authorization project features of the SDK.
 Authentication is the process of verifying who a user is, while authorization is the process of verifying what they have access to.

 ## Starting authorization requests

-The authorization request is started with the following code sample which launches an `Activity` to present the login screen to the user for authentication.
+The authorization request is started with the following code sample which launches an [Custom Tab](https://developer.chrome.com/docs/android/custom-tabs/) to present the login screen to the user for authentication.

 ```